 This chapter provides detail about CPS’ projected cash flow throughout the fiscal year and cash management strategies.

-This section includes answers to some typical questions about the Budget Book and our interactive website.
+This section includes answers to some typical questions about the Budget Book and the interactive Budget website at www.cps.edu/budget.

 This section includes the following appendices:

-- Appendix A — Demographics: Provides detailed information about the district structure, school population and employees, and the larger community in which our students and their families reside.
+- Appendix A — Demographics: Provides detailed information about the District's structure, school populations and employees, and the larger community in which CPS students and their families reside.

 - Appendix B — School Funding Formulas: Outlines the funding formulas used to allocate resources to schools.